Moo-Ack-Productions/bpy-build/docs/config.md

         - `script` (`str`): Path to the script containing the action code
         - `ignore_filters (`str`): Glob patterns of files to ignore when copying
         - `depends_on` (`list[str]`): List of actions that the current actions depends on
-            - Node: These actions must be executed *before* the dependent action.
+            - Note: These actions must be executed *before* the dependent action.
 Actions order is based on the order provided in the command line
+        - `subactions` (`list[str]`): List of actions to run afterwards
+            - Note: Subactions will be ran *after* the parent action